Jerome Coopersmith: Theatrical career

-Coopersmith continued bringing children's stories to the stage with his musical adaption of Johann David Wyss's "Swiss Family Robinson".
-The play was produced by the prestigious team of Barry and Fran Weissler, who later went on to produce many Broadway musical hits.
-Coopersmith's "Swiss Family Robinson" toured with the Weisslers' National Theater Company, known for bringing high quality plays to high school, college and adult audiences with professional casts throughout America.
+Coopersmith continued bringing children's stories to the stage with his musical adaption of Johann David Wyss's Swiss Family Robinson.
+The play was produced by the team of Barry and Fran Weissler, who later went on to produce many Broadway musical hits.
+Coopersmith's Swiss Family Robinson toured with the Weisslers' National Theater Company, known for bringing high quality plays to high school, college and adult audiences with professional casts throughout America.

-In 1991, Coopersmith collaborated with Lucy Freeman to co-author "The Mystery of Anna O", a full-length non-musical play about the first person in the world ever to be psychoanalyzed.
+In 1991, Coopersmith collaborated with Lucy Freeman to co-author The Mystery of Anna O, a full-length non-musical play about the first person in the world ever to be psychoanalyzed.
 "Anna O" was a code name given to the young Austrian woman, so treated to protect her identity, as mental Illness was considered shameful in those days.
 The play was produced off-Broadway at the John Houseman Studio Theater in the fall of 1992.

 In 1992, Ruth Gruber enrolled in Coopersmith's writing class at Hunter College.
-She shared with him a book she had written, "Haven", the remarkable true story of her involvement in the rescue of 1000 Holocaust refugees and her fight to keep them in America.
-The story inspired Coopersmith's musical stage play, "Haven" with music by William Goldstein and lyrics by Joe Darion.
-The show's original title "Oswego - An American Haven" was named after Fort Oswego, the old army camp in Oswego, New York, where the refugees found themselves imprisoned upon their arrival in America.
-The 1993 transcript for "Oswego - An American Haven" can be found in the US Holocaust Memorial Museum in Washington, DC.
-At Gruber's request, the play's name was changed to "Haven" so that it would be more closely associated with her book.
+She shared with him a book she had written, Haven, the remarkable true story of her involvement in the rescue of 1000 Holocaust refugees and her fight to keep them in America.
+The story inspired Coopersmith's musical stage play, Haven with music by William Goldstein and lyrics by Joe Darion.
+The show's original title Oswego - An American Haven was named after Fort Oswego, the old army camp in Oswego, New York, where the refugees found themselves imprisoned upon their arrival in America.
+The 1993 transcript for Oswego - An American Haven can be found in the US Holocaust Memorial Museum in Washington, DC.
+At Gruber's request, the play's name was changed to Haven so that it would be more closely associated with her book.
 After the name change, the show was produced in 2001 by Robert Block at the Gindi Theater in Los Angeles.
 Gruber declared herself highly pleased with the musical version of her book, and celebrated her 90th birthday on stage after curtain call on opening night.

-In 1998, Coopersmith and Freeman joined forces again to create "Reflections of a Murder", a full-length non-musical mystery about the murder of a famous ballerina, and her charming son who is held as the primary suspect.
+In 1998, Coopersmith and Freeman joined forces again to create Reflections of a Murder, a full-length non-musical mystery about the murder of a famous ballerina, and her charming son who is held as the primary suspect.
 It was produced at the Arena Stage Theatre on Long Island and was awarded Best New Play of 1998 by the Charlotte Repertory Theater Festival.